ksooooza/react-router-intro/README.md

 Also, note that we used `component` in this case to display our home component.
 We're doing that because we just want to display it without any changes - we're not passing any props in, we're not modifying anything.
+The `component` property is only used for static components.

 ## You do: Add a Second Route and Link (10 min / 0:50)